 (6 months) Location: RNZAF Base Ohakea

-Those streamed to fixed wing will learn to fly the B200P21 King Air, our multi-engine VIP transport aircraft.
+Those streamed to fixed wing will learn to fly the King Air 350 (KA 350), our multi-engine light transport aircraft.
 This course will teach you about the added challenge of multi-engine operations and consolidate your instrument flying in preparation for our large fixed wing aircraft.
 You will spend up to 18 months on the King Airs before converting to the Boeing, Hercules or Orion aircraft.